2016killer/gmod_uparkour3_beta/UPMANIP_en.md

 Note: This is a test module and is not recommended for use in a production environment.

 These are all very difficult to use.
 They are simply a pile of crap.

+The usage threshold of this method is extremely high.
+Firstly, ManipulateBonePosition has a distance limit, which is set at 128 units.
+Therefore, if one wants to achieve correct interpolation, it is necessary to do so at the frame where the position update is completed.
+So, to achieve correct interpolation, it is best to add an additional flag + callback to handle it.
+This way, it is less likely to cause confusion.

 ```